 5 Tips for a More Bee-Friendly Flower Garden

-Strive for diversity
+Strive for Diversity

-Honeybees and bumblebees are generalists that feed on a wide range of plants.
-They are also social creatures that live in hives or shared nests.
-Both of these traits make them particularly vulnerable to environmental stresses.
+Honeybees and bumblebees are generalists that feed on a wide range of different types of plants.
+They are also social creatures that live in hives or shared nests and it’s these traits that make them particularly vulnerable to environmental stresses.